josiahryan555/AI_games/README.md

 # Python AI Othello Player Project
-Programed at Atomic Objects AI Games on Saturday October 29th with Rob Don
+Programed at Atomic Objects AI Games on Saturday October 29th with Dat Nguyen and Don Nguyen

 The AI games was a code-a-thon to build an AI Othello player, this is our one day project.